Out-of-Distribution Semantic Occupancy Prediction: Out-of-Distribution Datasets

 Collecting images and point cloud data of OoD objects is challenging due to their rarity in real-world scenes and the high cost of data collection and annotation.
-To address this, we propose a \textit{Synthetic Anomaly Integration Pipeline} that generates synthetic anomalies under physical and environmental constraints, ensuring plausibility and challenge for robust OoD detection model evaluation.
+To address this, we propose a \textit{Realistic Anomaly Augmentation} that generates synthetic anomalies under physical and environmental constraints, ensuring plausibility and challenge for robust OoD detection model evaluation.
 As illustrated in Fig.~\ref{fig:Physics-Guided Anomaly Synthesis Pipeline}, our pipeline is structured into three key phases:

-\textbf{Phase 1: Anomaly Generation and Localization.} In 2D anomaly detection, studies have demonstrated that synthetic anomaly data is highly effective for model training and evaluation~\cite{de2024placing,loiseau2024reliability}.
-We employ POC~\cite{de2024placing}, a state-of-the-art image generation technique, to synthesize anomaly images and their corresponding mask maps, enabling precise localization of anomalous objects.
-To better align with real-world application scenarios, we introduce multi-category anomalies into the images, as shown in Fig.~\ref{fig:dataset_distribution}.
+\textbf{Phase 1: Anomaly Generation and Localization.} In 2D anomaly detection, studies have demonstrated that synthetic anomaly data is highly effective for model training and evaluation~\cite{de2024placing,duan2025panoramic}.
+We employ POC~\cite{de2024placing}, a state-of-the-art image generation technique, to synthesize anomaly images and their corresponding mask maps.
+To better align with real-world application scenarios, we introduce multi-category anomalies into the images, as illustrated in Fig.~\ref{fig:dataset_distribution}.

-\textbf{Phase 2: Depth Estimation and 3D Transformation.} This phase focuses on integrating image data with accurate depth information, facilitating the transformation of 2D anomaly detection results into precise 3D spatial localization.
-To address the challenge of limited metric depth estimation accuracy, we propose a method to project synthesized anomalies into the 3D point cloud.
+\textbf{Phase 2: Depth Estimation and 3D Transformation.} This phase integrates images with accurate depth to enable transformation of 2D anomaly detections into precise 3D spatial localization.
+To address limited metric depth accuracy, we project synthesized anomalies into the 3D point cloud.

-We first utilize the large version of Depth Anything V2~\cite{yang2025depth}, a state-of-the-art depth estimation model, to compute pseudo-depth for both original and synthesized images.
+Specifically, we first utilize the large version of Depth Anything V2~\cite{yang2025depth}, to compute pseudo-depth for both original and synthesized images.
 Subsequently, we randomly sample a predefined number of points, from the point cloud and project them onto the image plane to obtain pixel coordinates $\mathbf{u}_i$ and Euclidean distances $d_i$ as:

 where $\mathbf{p}_i$ is a 3D point, $\mathbf{K}$ is the camera intrinsic matrix, $\mathbf{R}$ and $\mathbf{t}$ are the rotation and translation of the camera, $\mathbf{u}_i$ is the projected 2D point, and $d_i$ is the Euclidean distance.